 - Then click on copy to sales order, this can be done on open quotes as well as those that have been accepted.

-Well that’s all there is to that, it’s quite a straight forward process and I hope it will be of use to yourself or your team.
+Well that’s all there is to it, it’s quite a straightforward process and I hope it will be of use to yourself or your team.

 If you wish to get any customised training or assistance in making the transition to CIN7, please don’t hesitate to contact us.